alex1779/alex1779/README.md

 ### Hi there 👋

 Hello!
 I am Alejandro from Rosario, Argentina.
-I am a full-stack developer eager to contribute my experience to remote teams.
+I am a Frontend Developer eager to contribute my experience to remote teams.

 I am a student of the Microverse program, where I honed my skills in various programming languages, frameworks and technologies.
 Excelling in remote collaborative environments, I have refined effective communication, teamwork, and remote work practices.
 I have earned a reputation for excelling under pressure, constantly demonstrating my prowess through weekly projects.
 I would like to work with projects that involve technologies like Django or React.